 We will take a look into what makes this incredible bird so popular across the globe.

 Creation of the Hercules

-Throughout WWII the US and allies used the infamous Douglas C-47 Skytrain to transport goods, supplies and weapons across the various battlefields.
+Throughout WWII the US and its allies used the infamous Douglas C-47 Skytrain to transport goods, supplies and weapons across various battlefields.
 You can have the biggest military might in the world, but all of that aggression is completely useless if you’re not able to send it to the right places.

 This is where the tactical transport came into its own.

 The US recognised the importance of this role and after the war set out its requirements for its next-generation transport.
 The initial design was similar to a scaled-up version of the C-123 Provider with larger dimensions and four engines instead of two.

 10 designs were put forward, but ultimately Lockheed’s was chosen.

 The prototype YC-130 was born and quickly started going through trials.
 After impressing the military it was given the green light to go into full-scale production.